daniekcodes/portfolio/README.md

 ## Installation

-To install this website, you need to have Git installed on your computer.
+To install this website, you need to have Git and NPM installed on your computer.
 You can use the following command to clone this repository:

 `git clone https://github.com/daniekio/portfolio`

+Then, you need to install the dependencies using NPM:

+`npm install`

+After that, you can run the website locally using NPM:

+`npm start`

+This will open the website in your browser at http://localhost:3000.

 Then, you can open the index.html file in your browser to view the website.